 Overview

-Cryoglobulins are abnormal proteins in the blood.
-If you have cryoglobulinemia (kry-o-glob-u-lih-NEE-me-uh), these proteins may clump together at temperatures below 98.6 F (37 C).
-These gelatinous protein clumps can impede your blood circulation, which can damage your skin, joints, nerves and organs — particularly your kidneys and liver.
+Cryoglobulins are atypical proteins in the blood.
+For people who have cryoglobulinemia (kry-o-glob-u-lih-NEE-me-uh), these proteins may clump together at body temperatures below 98.6 F (37 C).

 Symptoms

 • Joint pain.
-Symptoms resembling rheumatoid arthritis are common in cryoglobulinemia.
+Symptoms like those of rheumatoid arthritis are common in cryoglobulinemia.

 • Peripheral neuropathy.
-Cryoglobulinemia can damage the nerves at the tips of your fingers and toes, causing numbness and other problems.
+Cryoglobulinemia can damage the nerves at the tips of the fingers and toes.
+This causes numbness and other problems.

 Causes

 • Infections.
-Hepatitis C is the most common infection associated with cryoglobulinemia.
+Hepatitis C is the most common infection linked to cryoglobulinemia.
 Others include hepatitis B, HIV, Epstein-Barr, toxoplasmosis and malaria.

 Risk factors